Medical student hands Medical student hands

 What we are calling for

-- Since March 2025 we have been meeting with the economy spokespeople for the main political parties in Northern Ireland as part of a targeted lobbying campaign to highlight the financial burdens on medical students studying here and what needs to change.
+• Since March 2025 we have been meeting with DfE and DoH spokespeople for the main political parties in Northern Ireland as part of a targeted lobbying campaign to highlight the financial burdens on medical students studying here and what needs to change.

-- In June 2025, we will be hosting a special roundtable event at Stormont on medical student finance with these spokespeople and other interested MLAs as part of the next stage in our lobbying.
+• In June 2025, we hosted a special roundtable event at Stormont on medical student finance with members of both the Economy committee and the Health committee.
+Watch the video.

 What you can do - get involved